codice/ddf/distribution/test/itests/README.md

 If you want to change the logging level, use any combination of the below flags:
 * `-DglobalLogLevel=<level>` affects the root logger (all packages)
 * `-DitestLogLevel=<level>` affects the packages `ddf` and `org.codice`
-* `-DsecurityLogLevel=<level>` affects the packages `ddf.security.expansion.impl.RegexExpansion` and `ddf.security.service.impl.AbstractAuthorizingRealm`

 Valid levels are defined by the [SLF4J API](http://www.slf4j.org/api/org/apache/commons/logging/Log.html).

 ## Run unstable tests
 By default, all tests that include a call to `unstableTest` will not be run.
 To include them as part of a build, add the `-DincludeUnstableTests=true` property to the Maven command.

-## Generate missing security permissions
-When adding new functionality that requires security permissions that have not been added to `security/default.policy`, running with the `DgeneratePolicyFile=true` flag and the `-DkeepRuntimeFolder=true` flag will generate the missing policies in the `generated.policy` file in the exam folder.